In-Depth Analysis You Won’t Find Anywhere Else

 See pages 28 and 29 of the judge’s ruling, beginning at the bottom of page 28.
 On those pages, when considering the definitions of “dealer” and “engaged in the business,” the trial court judge explicitly references the concept of seeking profit “through the repetitive purchase and resale of firearms” as being necessary for an entity to qualify as a dealer.
 So far, so good.

 However, she then goes on to ignore that requirement and to focus instead on the distinctly different concept of seeking profit by “devoting labor to marketing, promoting, and selling the firearms,” which is language she picked up from the plaintiffs to describe Remington.
-She somehow uses that latter concept, in conjuction with an irrelevant point about Remington being licensed as a manufacturer, to rule that Remington could statutorily qualify as a “seller” if the plainfiffs’ complaint is construed “broadly and realistically,” whatever that means.
+She somehow uses that latter concept, in conjuction with a separate point about Remington’s licensure, to rule that Remington could statutorily qualify as a “seller” if the plainfiffs’ complaint is construed “broadly and realistically.”

-Anyone can see that “repetitively purchasing and reselling firearms” (like a dealer does) is distinctly different from “marketing, promoting, and selling the firearms” (like the judge says Remington does).
+Anyone can see that “repetitively purchasing and reselling firearms” (like a dealer does) is distinctly different from “marketing, promoting, and selling the firearms” (like the judge says Remington does), regardless of how broadly anything is construed.
 Those concepts are not interchangeable.
 The judge either completely lost sight of the concept of “repetitively purchasing and reselling firearms” (which is the key concept in determining whether Remington is a dealer) or she proactively chose to ignore it.
 I’m not sure which.

 A manufacturer does not purchase and resell firearms, which is behavior that’s statutorily required to be considered a dealer.
 Instead, a manufacturer manufactures firearms from scratch and then sells them to wholesalers and/or retailers, without purchasing them from a third party and reselling them.
-That difference should not be difficult to grasp and really cannot be overlooked, but the judge somehow managed to fumble the ball anyway
+That difference is not difficult to grasp and – once grasped – really cannot be overlooked, but the judge somehow managed to fail that test anyway

-In my view, the judge’s error on this point resulted largely from the PLCAA’s unfortunate reliance on preexisting law for the definitions of “dealer” and “engaged in the business,” which forces us to jump through a lot of hoops to reach any conclusion on the seller vs. manufacturer question.
-The judge either failed to jump through all of them properly, or she was not comfortable deciding on her own that manufacturers cannot be considered sellers under the PLCAA, given the obstacle course that must be traversed in order to reach that conclusion.
-Either way, it was the obstacle course itself – created by Congress – that facilitated the judge’s error.
+In my view, the judge’s error on this point resulted largely from the PLCAA’s unfortunate reliance on preexisting law for the definitions of “dealer” and “engaged in the business,” which forces us to jump through a lot of hoops to reach any conclusion on the “seller” question.
+The judge either failed to jump through all those hoops properly, or she was not comfortable deciding on her own that manufacturers cannot be considered sellers under the PLCAA, given the obstacle course that must be traversed in order to reach that conclusion.
+Either way, it was the obstacle course itself – created by Congress – that allowed the judge’s error to happen.

 Congressional Intent for Manufacturers vs. Sellers